dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 - Users would frequently only find out on rollout that their queue/image had been removed.

 #### Who benefits?
 Helix users benefit from secure, patched machines and a regular communication of when what they use will be deprecated.
-The .NET Core product teams get the most secure, and accurate-to-real-users'-machines possible images to run tests or builds on.
+The .NET Core product teams get the most secure and accurate-to-real-users'-machines images (that is, containing all the recent patches and updates to operating systems and components which could affect test / product behaviors) possible to run their tests or builds on.

 #### What happens if it doesn't happen?
 Without a regular process, we will be bogged down with responding to alerts for VMs or other resources using 'old' images, and even ignoring any security-related implications (reasonable for most Helix test machines, less so for build images), we will continue to pay for storage and compute costs for no-longer-supported operating systems.